 If you’re looking for things to do in October in Atlanta, this is the right place!
 We’re highlighting a few activities and events this month, hoping to give you some entertainment ideas.
-The list may continue to grow after October 1st, so please check back!
+The list will continue to grow after October 1st, so please check back!

 Our readers have asked us for content like this, that allows them to see events farther in advance so they can save the date.
-We’re listening, and trying to give you what you need.

 You may also be interested in:

 - Discounts for Stone Mountain's Pumpkin Festival "Glow by Night" attraction

 - Best pumpkin patches, corn mazes, and haunted attractions in 2023

 - 2023 guide to apple festivals and U-pick orchards

 - Discounts for the Buford Corn Maze & Haunted Forest

 - Fall farmers markets around Atlanta